 For safari goers, this is a good time to spot game, for a couple of reasons – firstly as there is no surface water readily available, the game is concentrated around remaining rivers and waterholes, making finding the wildlife that much easier; and secondly, the bush and vegetation is dry and knocked back, so there is less cover for the wildlife to hide behind!

-July onwards marks the start of the Great Migration, so this is possibly THE most popular time for visitors – but because of the popularity, be prepared for the Parks and reserves to be very busy and crowded, and for prices to be high.
+July onwards marks the start of the Great Migration in Kenya's Masai Mara plains, so this is possibly THE most popular time for visitors – but because of the popularity, be prepared for everywhere, not just the Mara, to be very busy and crowded, and for prices to be high.